 Disadvantages of Exploratory Testing

-There are some disadvantages related to exploratory testing which makes it a little harder to implement.
+There are some disadvantages related to exploratory testing which make it a little harder to implement.

 Exploratory testing does not follow a particular structure; however, there are a few steps that are common to each exploratory test.
 The preparation of exploratory tests is a 5 step process: